Holafly eSIM Review: Why I Wouldn't Choose It For My Travels

 "Unlimited Data" in International Roaming Is a Marketing Tactic

-International roaming is a mobile data service provided through networks of carriers in other countries, not directly from your home carrier.
+International roaming is a type of mobile data service provided through networks of carriers in other countries, not directly from your home carrier.

-Given these circumstances, it's hard to believe that Holafly, which relies on international roaming and advertises low prices, can provide truly unlimited high-speed data.
+Under these circumstances, it's hard to believe that Holafly, which presumably relies on international roaming, can provide truly unlimited high-speed data.

 Speed reduction: if necessary.
 Some carriers may reserve the right to apply a Fair Usage Policy

-This simply means that if you use a lot of data, your internet speed might be slowed down at some point.
+This simply means that if you use a lot of data, your internet speed may be slowed down at some point.
 And the problem is that it's not clear when it's triggered.

-Earlier, I mentioned that they "intentionally" use the term "unlimited data" in their marketing, and I want to note that Holafly isn't the only provider that does this (many do actually).
+Earlier, I mentioned that they intentionally use the term "unlimited data" in their marketing, but I want to point out that Holafly isn't the only provider that does this (it’s a pretty common marketing tactic).

-So you almost always should not take the "unlimited data" at face value.
+So, the lesson here is that you should almost never take "unlimited data" at face value.

-While I can't verify their authenticity, there are posts on X (formerly Twitter) where users complain about speed restrictions/throttling or slow connections with Holafly eSIM.
+While I can't verify their authenticity, there are posts on X (formerly Twitter) where people complain about speed restrictions/throttling or slow connections with Holafly eSIM.

 I’m convinced that @holafly_com throttles mobile bandwidth speed based on my experience of using them vs other eSIMs.
 If so, this would mean that they are advertising a product/utility they do not provide.
 Happy to be proven otherwise. @holafly_com is this true?